Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Our Approach

-After the initialization of feature motions, the input frames are uniformly divided into a set of ${m}\times{n}$ meshes, allowing each mesh vertex to be represented as ${ \lbrace \Omega^{g} | \forall g \in 1, 2, ... mn) \rbrace}$.
+\textbf{Vertex-Level Global Intra Motion:} After the initialization of intra motions, each partial view $P_i^u$ is partitioned into an $m \times n$ grid of meshes $\{ \Omega^g \, | \, g \in [1, mn] \}$.
+Each mesh $\Omega^g$ contains four vertices $\{ v_{g,h} \in \mathbb{R}^2 \, | \, h \in \{1,2,3,4\} \}$ at its corners.
 This approach strikes a balance between computational efficiency and spatial smoothness, as it avoids the computational overhead associated with dense methods whereas improving the overall visual coherence of the results.

-Drawing inspiration from Meshflow, we extend the motion present on the feature points to all vertices within the ellipse as depicted in Fig. \ref{fig:vertmotion}.
-Building on this foundation, we decompose the motion at the vertices into the sum of global motion and residual motion.
+Building on the foundation of decomposition, we also decompose the motion at the vertices into the sum of global motion and residual motion.
 The global motion is computed using traditional homography.
-A similar idea is employed for video stabilization in \citep{nndvs} and for homography estimation in \citep{danyingxing}.
 For extreme cases where no features are detected (such as on the ground or sky), global motion is allocated to the mesh vertices to prevent the absence of motion.

-For intra frames, we adopt an efficient multi-homography estimation strategy to accurately represent the global motion, accounting for the presence of dynamic objects.
-The homography of each mesh is calculated from the motion vectors , denoted as